Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Generating causal graphs using LLMs

 \subsubsection{Other properties of pair-wise relationships}

 In addition to asking the LLM about the existence and direction of a causal relationship between a pair of edges, we can also ask many other questions as well.
 For example, we can ask if a relationship may be confounded by other variables, or what variables may mediate or moderate the relationship.
 We can ask whether a causal relationship is monotonic, whether its effects are homogeneous or not with respect to other properties.
 Other useful properties to identify include the time-lag of a causal relationship, whether it is stable, and whether it is subject to spillover effects.
+Designing prompts for these questions should be a straightforward extension of the pairwise edge existence prompts.